department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

 <ol class="process">
   <li class="process-step list-one"><h4>Fill out a Claim for Death Benefits</h4><br>
-    <a href="https://www.benefits.va.gov/INSURANCE/forms/8283.htm">Download a Claim for Death Benefits form(VA Form SGLV 8283).</a></li>
+    <a href="https://www.benefits.va.gov/INSURANCE/forms/8283.htm">Download a Claim for Death Benefits form (VA Form SGLV 8283).</a></li>
   <li class="process-step list-two"><h4>Contact your Branch of Service Casualty Assistance Office</h4><br>
-    Once you contact your Branch of Service Casualty Assistance, you can file your Claim for Death Benefits with the Office of Servicemembers Group Life Insurance (OSGLI).
+    Once you contact your Branch of Service Casualty Assistance, they will help you file your Claim for Death Benefits with the Office of Servicemembers Group Life Insurance (OSGLI).
   <br>
   <br>
     <strong>Branch of Service Casualty Assistance Office</strong>